 How to spring clean the kitchen

-- empty all food cupboards – throw away food past use by date, wash and refill storage containers, clean insides of all the cupboards, return food and wipe jars as you do so, organise cupboards to frequently used things are easy to reach and like items are together.
+- Empty all food cupboards – throw away food past use by date, wash and refill storage containers, clean insides of all the cupboards, return food and wipe jars as you do so, organise cupboards to frequently used things are easy to reach and like items are together.

-- empty out all other kitchen cupboards – declutter and throw away rubbish, sort out unwanted items for charity/sale, clean the insides of all the cupboards, return items and arrange so frequently used items are easy to reach, put like items together in groups.
+- Empty out all other kitchen cupboards – declutter and throw away rubbish, sort out unwanted items for charity/sale, clean the insides of all the cupboards, return items and arrange so frequently used items are easy to reach, put like items together in groups.
 Eg. drink making cupboard with tea/coffee, cups, glasses etc by the kettle.

-- declutter and clean all surfaces
+- Declutter and clean all surfaces using hot soapy water.

-- clean door handles and light switches
+- Clean door handles and light switches.

-- clean light fittings
+- Carefully clean light fittings.

-- clean the oven and hob including extractor fan if you have one.
+- Clean the oven and hob including extractor fan if you have one.

-- wipe down kitchen tiles – I use the homemade window cleaner to clean tiles to.
+- Wipe down kitchen tiles – I use the homemade window cleaner to clean tiles to.

-- clean dining table and chairs
+- Clean dining table and chairs

-- clean the kitchen sink
+- Clean the kitchen sink

-- vacuum and mop
+- Vacuum and mop the floors.

-You might also like our Easy Housework Routine.
+You might also like our Easy Housework Routine